ereszka/minecraft_status/README.md

 # Minecraft Server x Ngrok Status

-Page displaying status and address of Minecraft server running on ngrok (addresses change on each restart and I can't bother sending it each time to my friends)
+Page displaying status and address of Minecraft server running on ngrok (addresses change on each restart and I can't bother sending it each time to my friends).
+The UI is simple (if your mind still lives in 2005), I'll let you discover it yourself.

 ## Run Locally